Group15-AND101/Final-Project/README.md

 - **Yen Nguyen**
 - **Arthur Cheung**

-Time spent: **X** hours spent in total
+Time spent: **4** hours spent in total

 ## Summary

-This document provides an overview, project spec, and wireframes for our team's capstone project: An app that **short description of your app**
+This document provides an overview, project spec, and wireframes for our team's capstone project: An app that **display data about global metrics (e.g., population, number of cars on the road, etc.) as well as other intriguing pieces of data (images, etc.).******

-If we had to describe this milestone in three (3) emojis, they would be: **emojis here**
+If we had to describe this milestone in three (3) emojis, they would be: **🌎🌎🌎**

 ## Milestone Requirements